AlexanderFelixberger/AlexanderFelixberger/README.md

 - - alexander_felixberger@hotmail.com
 - - https://github.com/AlexanderFelixberger
 - Already worked with Infrastructure and with support and now looking for more knowledge in the programming part where I am more motivated every day:fire:
-- Now looking for my first internship in the development area.
+- Now looking for my first internship in the cloud/devops
 - DevOps Student